-Every morning, it is common to see several young and older adults waiting their turn for a haircut in front of Oned’s house.
-His small barbershop has become one of the most popular in Talaigua Nuevo, a small town on the Caribbean coast in Colombia.
+Every morning, it’s common to see several young and older adults waiting their turn for a haircut in front of Oned’s house.
+His small barbershop— started with vocational training skills learned at his Compassion centre—has become one of the most popular in Talaigua Nuevo, a small town on the Caribbean coast in Colombia.

 “I took a razor and a comb to cut my grandfather’s hair,” he says.
 “The haircut did not look very good, but at least his hair was shorter!
 That’s the moment I realized that cutting hair was something I liked to do.”

-Oned is well known in his community.
+Oned is well-known in his community.
 He grew up with his grandparents, whom he considers to be his parents.
-Since he was a child, he walked around the neighborhood with his grandmother Celia, buying food or running any other errand.
+Since he was a child, he walked around the neighbourhood with his grandmother Celia, buying food or running any other errand.
 People in Talaigua think highly of him.
 He is respectful and kind.
 This 20-year-old man is his grandparents’ pride.

 Growing up with Compassion